Skip to main content

 Build this in the same order you will use it: database first, template body second, reusable business details third, and delivery/tracking last.
 That sequence keeps your setup practical when you are invoicing quickly.

 Create one Invoices database first.
 Use a practical minimum schema: Client, Products/Services, Pricing, Due Date, and Payment Status.
-Add an Invoice Number field with a placeholder such as Add current numbering format after verification, and only add a set-aside note or formula as Add current set-aside logic after verification.
+Include an Invoice Number field only once the numbering format has been verified from source records, and keep any set-aside note or formula pending jurisdiction or accounting verification before use.

 Done state: one test invoice can hold the essential invoice fields and current payment state without extra workaround notes.